jrozra200/jakelearnsdatascience/content/posts/2018-12-21-getting-started-with-data-science.md

 * [**Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy** - *Cathy O'Neil*](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418815): Cathy O'Neil does a great job of outlining how data algorithms can have  unintended negative consequences.
-Powerful read that anyone who builds an machine learning algorithm should read.
+Anyone who builds an machine learning algorithm should read.
 * [**The Wall Street Journal Guide to Information Graphics: The Dos and Don'ts of Presenting Data, Facts, and Figures** - *Dona M. Wong*](https://www.amazon.com/Street-Journal-Guide-Information-Graphics/dp/0393347281):
 I have this book on my desk as a reference.
 Quick read filled with easy to understand rules and objectives for creating data visualizations.
 Analyzing data is hard - this